rudderlabs/rudderstack-docs/destinations/crm/ometria.md

 {% hint style="info" %}
 `listingId` is id specific to a contact in a particular `collection`.
-If `listingId` is sent inside `integrations` object as shown below, it will have higher precedence than the one in traits.
+If `listingId` is sent inside `integrations` object, it will have higher precedence than the one in traits.
 {% endhint %}